Priesemann-Group/covid19_inference_forecast/README.md

 Some output figures are shown below.
 The rest are found in the figures folder.
 We update them regularly.

-## Modeling three different scenarios
+## Modeling three different scenarios in Germany

 ### Summary